Francisco Ginella

-Francisco Ginella Dabezies (born 21 January 1999), commonly known as "Pancho" Ginella, is a Uruguayan professional footballer who plays for Defensor.
+Francisco Ginella Dabezies (/it/; born 21 January 1999), commonly known as "Pancho" Ginella, is a Uruguayan professional footballer who plays for Defensor Sporting.

 Club career

 Montevideo Wanderers

 A product of the club's youth academy, Ginella saw his first inclusion in the matchday squad in the form of three appearances among the substitutes at the end of the 2017 season.
 He wouldn't see inclusion in a match squad until 15 April 2018, the 12th matchday of the 2018 season, coming on as an 83rd minute substitute for Manuel Castro in a 3–2 victory over Racing Club, making his competitive debut in the process.
 After a week on the bench while the club fell 3–0 to River Plate, Ginella was awarded his first start against Cerro on April 28, playing the entirety of a 1–0 defeat.
 He made another start the following matchday against Liverpool in the final game of the Apertura, before going on to make three appearances during the Intermedio group stage against Racing Club, Liverpool, and Fénix as the club bowed out in the group stages.
 During the Clausura, Ginella would make just one appearance, a sixteen minute stint replacing Diego Riolfo in a 2–2 draw with Danubio.

 Minutes were much more plentiful for Ginella in 2019, as he registered nearly four times as many as the year prior.
 He made eight appearances during the Apertura, seven of which were starts, up from three in 2018.
 During this time, in April, he would get his first taste of continental football in the form of a start in a Copa Sudamericana group stage match against Sport Huancayo which ended 1–1.
 Ginella would score his first competitive goal for the club in the first match of the Intermedio, a late consolation in a 2–1 defeat to Plaza Colonia.
 He registered a total of five appearances in the Intermedio, before playing a part in 12 matches during the Clausura campaign.
 In November 2018, Ginella and fellow Uruguayan Matías Viña were subject to interest from Inter Milan, with Ginella also being courted by Fiorentina.
 However, no offer was made by the club.